 To characterize the performance of \eqref{eq:SDP_equal}, we identify the conditions on the model parameters $(p,q,n)$ such that \eqref{eq:SDP_equal} achieves exact recovery, i.e.,~$\bm{M}_{\text{SDP}} \!=\! \bm{M}^*$ as follows. \begin{theorem} Let $p = \alpha \log n/n$ and $q = \beta \log n/n$.
 For sufficiently large $n$, \eqref{eq:SDP_equal} achieves exact recovery with probability $1 - n^{-\Omega(1)}$ if

 \end{theorem}

-Notice that the function $f(\tau) := \alpha - \tau \log(e\alpha/\tau)$ monotonically decreases for $\tau \in (0, \alpha]$, therefore Theorem~\ref{the:2_cluster_equal_d_2} implies the SDP \eqref{eq:SDP_equal} achieves exact recovery if $\beta$ is smaller than certain threshold determined by $\alpha$.
-Also, we remark that in \eqref{eq:2_cluster_equal_d_2}, the difference between the case for $d = 2$ and $d > 2$ lies in the different concentration inequalities of random rotation matrix used in the proof (see Section~\ref{sec:sketch_proof_equal_main} for detail).
-However, we conjecture the condition for $d > 2$ can be further improved such that the constant factor $\ell$ can be smaller than $2$.
-Although the condition in \eqref{eq:2_cluster_equal_d_2} is sufficient but may not be necessary, in experiments we show the threshold of \eqref{eq:2_cluster_equal_d_2} sharply characterizes the empirical phase transition boundary for exact recovery when $d = 2$ (see Figure~\ref{fig:two_equal_unequal_exp}).
+Here, the difference in \eqref{eq:2_cluster_equal_d_2} between the case $d\!=\!2$ and $d\!>\!2$ lies in the different concentration inequalities of random rotation matrices used in the proof (see Section~\ref{sec:sketch_proof_equal_main}).
+Also, we conjecture the result for $d > 2$ can be improved such that $\ell_d$ can be less than $2$ (not necessarily an integer).
+When $d = 2$, empirically \eqref{eq:2_cluster_equal_d_2} is shown to be tight in a way that it sharply characterizes the phase transition boundary for exact recovery (see Figure~\ref{fig:two_equal_unequal_exp}).

-In the following section, we outline the key steps in the proof of Theorem~\ref{the:2_cluster_equal_d_2} based on showing the dual certificate of the ground truth $\bm{M}_{\text{SDP}} = \bm{M}^*$ for \eqref{eq:SDP_equal}.
-The complete proofs of the lemmas in Section~\ref{sec:SDP_equal} are deferred to Appendix~\ref{sec:proof_two_equal}.